Overview

 - Save the attachment. 👉 Learn more on add-ons

-Attaching a fee to a plan tells Metrifox when to apply the charge.- In your plan, locate the One-time Fees section.
+Attaching a fee to a plan tells Metrifox when to apply the charge.

 - Click Attach a One-Time Fee.